SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 most humanoids, but at three meters tall, they tower above

-(“There”), was quickly settled, serving as a backup plan ifefforts
+("There”), was quickly settled, serving as a backup plan ifefforts

 many species.
 Females tend to be slightly taller, while males